Malpighian tubule system: Other uses

 Although primarily involved in excretion and osmoregulation, Malpighian tubules have been modified in some insects to serve accessory functions.
 Larvae of all species in genus Arachnocampa use modified and swollen Malpighian tubules to produce a blue-green light attracting prey towards mucus-coated trap lines.
 In insects which feed on plant material containing noxious allelochemicals, Malpighian tubules also serve to rapidly excrete such compounds from the hemolymph.

+Malpighian tubules are the site of larval development of the filarial nematode Dirofilaria immitis in competent mosquito (Culicidae) vectors.